How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Data

 \subsection{Interdisciplinary Article Collection}

 We construct a dataset of CSS papers from the ACL Anthology\footnote{\url{https://aclanthology.org/}} published between 2014-2025.
-To do so, we build on the data collection methodology of \citet{leto-etal-2024-first}, who fine-tune an automatic track classifier for identifying NLP+CSS publications.
-They compile approximately 1,800 abstracts labeled by conference track using program information from 2021–2023.
+To do so, we build on a pre-existing data collection methodology \cite{leto-etal-2024-first}, where an automatic track classifier is used to identify NLP+CSS publications.
+Approximately 1,800 abstracts were labeled with their track using conference programs from 2021-2023.
 Papers categorized under \say{Computational Social Science and Cultural Analytics} serve as positive examples, while negative examples are drawn from all other tracks.
-We augment the positive set with papers from the ACL Special Interest Group on Language Technologies for the Socio-Economic Sciences and Humanities (SIGHUM) workshop and the Natural Language Processing and Computational Social Science (NLP+CSS).
+We augment the positive set with papers from the ACL Special Interest Group on Language Technologies for the Socio-Economic Sciences and Humanities (SIGHUM) workshop and the Natural Language Processing and Computational Social Science (NLP+CSS) workshop.
 The resulting dataset comprises 497 positive and 2,692 negative examples, for a total of 3,189 labeled abstracts.
 The distribution of labels over time is shown in Figure~\ref{fig:track_labels_year}.
 We use this labeled dataset to train a binary classifier to identify CSS papers.
 Specifically, we fine-tune RoBERTa-base \cite{gururangan-etal-2020-dont} on abstract text.
-Details are provided in Appendix~\ref{app:track_classifier_details}.
+Details are provided in Appendix~\ref{app:data-collect-details}.

 We download all long publications in the ACL anthology from 2015-2025.
-Then, we use the classifier to identify 1,549 of the 17,258 unlabeled articles as NLP+CSS publications.
-Combined with the initial positively-labeled articles, this results in a dataset of 2,046 NLP+CSS articles.
+Then, we use the classifier (details in Appendix \ref{app:track-classifier}) to identify 1,534 of the 17,258 unlabeled articles as NLP+CSS publications.
+Combined with the initial positively-labeled articles, this results in a dataset of 2,031 NLP+CSS articles.